Wait! Don't add cigars to your new humidor yet.

 Next, take the cigar humidifier, place it in the bowl, and soak it with distilled water or propylene glycol.
 When it’s completely saturated, take it out and place it face down on some paper towels for 20-30 minutes to drain the excess water and prevent it from leaking inside the humidor.
 Place the cigar humidifier and hygrometer in the humidor.
 Once they’re secure, close it up and wait for 48 hours.
 If your humidor comes with any wooden trays or dividers, make sure to place them inside so they become seasoned as well.

 To start, take the sponge, place it in a bowl, and soak it with distilled water or propylene glycol solution.
-Drain the excess liquid like you did before, place it back in the humidor, and close it for another 24 hours.
+Drain the excess liquid as you did before, place it back in the humidor, and close it for another 24 hours.
 Don’t be alarmed if your hygrometer reads 80-85 percent humidity.
-Humidity should normally be only 70 percent, but during the seasoning process it’s normal for it to be higher.
+Humidity should normally be only 70 percent, but during the seasoning process, it’s normal for it to be higher.

 After another 24 hours, check the humidity level again.
 It should be close to 70 percent.
 If it’s at 72-73 percent, that’s fine.
 Your cigars will absorb a little moisture when you put them in.
 If it’s higher than 74 percent, wait for another 24 hours and it should fall to the right level.